 There is no better time to prepare for a wildland fire.
-Below are recommendations from the City of Kodiak, Alaska on how to prepare your home for the 2021 fire season.
+Below are recommendations on how to prepare your home for the 2024 fire season.

 • Rake leaves, dead limbs, and twigs.
 Remove leaves and rubbish from under structures and remove vines from the walls of the home.
 Clear all flammable vegetation.